 - Culpeper concurred with Dioscorides saying ’it is excellent against venomous bites, and tertian and quartan agues’.

-Vervain has a long history of use in purification;
+Purification & Protection: Vervain has a long history of use for purification & protection;

 - King Solomon cleansed the Temple with vervain